tvdboom/ATOM/docs_sources/user_guide/data_management.md

 in a branch after fitting a model with it.
 Instead, create a new branch for every unique pipeline.

-By default, atom starts with one branch called "master".
+By default, atom starts with one branch called "main".
 To start a new branch, set a new name to the property, e.g., `#!python atom.branch = "undersample"`.
 This creates a new branch from the current one.
-To create a branch from any other branch type "\_from\_" between the new name and the branch from which to split, e.g., `#!python atom.branch = "oversample_from_master"` creates branch "oversample" from branch "master", even if the current branch is "undersample".
-To switch between existing branches, just type the name of the desired branch, e.g., `#!python atom.branch = "master"` brings you back to the master branch.
+To create a branch from any other branch type "\_from\_" between the new name and the branch from which to split, e.g., `#!python atom.branch = "oversample_from_main"` creates branch "oversample" from branch "main", even if the current branch is "undersample".
+To switch between existing branches, just type the name of the desired branch, e.g., `#!python atom.branch = "main"` brings you back to the main branch.
 Note that every branch contains a unique copy of the whole dataset!
 Creating many branches can cause [memory issues](#memory-considerations) for large datasets.